 National Football League, also known as NFL, is a privately owned entity headquartered in the US.
-Founded in 1920, with approximately 4,060 employees, the league reported $23.0B in revenue as of 2024.
-The organization primarily focuses on spectator sports, operating as a professional American football league that consists of 32 teams, divided equally between the American Football Conference (AFC) and the National Football Conference (NFC).
-It is recognized as one of the major professional sports leagues in the United States and Canada, representing the highest professional level of American football globally.
+Founded in 1920, with an estimated 4060 employees, the organization reported $23.0B in revenue as of 2024.
+The company specializes in spectator sports, functioning as a professional American football league that consists of 32 teams, divided equally between the American Football Conference (AFC) and the National Football Conference (NFC).
+The NFL operates as one of the major professional sports leagues in the United States and Canada, representing the highest professional level of American football globally.

 2024 Revenue